Interface superconductivity in FeSe thin films on SrTiO$_3$grown by the PLD technique: Results and discussion

-The interface superconductivity in the grown films is also suggested by the thickness dependence of \Tconset (figure \ref{fig:result}(d)).
-Except for the 7-nm-thick film, \Tconset increases as the thickness of the film decreases, as aforementioned.
+The interface superconductivity in the grown films is also suggested by the thickness dependence of \Tconset$\!$.
+Figure \ref{fig:figure4}(a) shows \Tconset as a function of film thickness \textit{d} for all the films grown in this study.
+In the case of films with \textit{d} $\geq$ 10 nm, \Tconset increases as the thickness decreases.
 This negative correlation between the film thickness and \Tc is in good agreement with the results obtained for MBE-grown FeSe/STO, which exhibited interface superconductivity \cite{Wang_2015,Zhao_2018}.
 The negative correlation between film thickness and \Tc was interpreted as follows \cite{Wang_2015}: Because FeSe layers apart from the interface are considered not to be subject to interfacial effects \cite{Wang_2012}, it is likely that the very thin layer in the vicinity of the interface becomes superconducting.
 When the thickness of the film is increased, the number of doped electrons at the superconductive interface of FeSe/STO is reduced, which results in a reduction of $T_{\mathrm{c}}$.
 Although the validity of this interpretation is still open, the results of the thickness dependence, together with the extraordinarily high \Tc in terms of the strain-\Tc relation indicate the interface superconductivity in the films grown on STO.
-Note that the thickness dependence of \Tc is in sharp contrast to that of FeSe thin flakes \cite{Schneider_2012,Farrar_2020,Zhu_2021} and FeSe on bilayer graphens \cite{Song_2011} , where \Tc decreases as the thickness decreases.
+Note that the thickness dependence of \Tc is in sharp contrast to that of FeSe thin flakes \cite{Farrar_2020,Zhu_2021} and FeSe on bilayer graphens \cite{Song_2011} , where \Tc decreases as the thickness decreases.
 This difference is consistent with the fact that the interface between FeSe and STO plays a crucial role in realizing enhanced superconductivity in the grown films.